yshp57/dsc-2-13-08-using-an-orm-lab-online-ds-pt-100118/README.md

 In the cell below:

 * Complete the `Customer`, `ShoppingCart`, and `Item` classes.
-* Give each class the correct table name ('customer', 'shoppingCart', and 'Item')
+* Give each class the correct table name ('customer', 'shoppingCart', and 'item')
 * Define the correct columns for each class, with the appropriate data types, and set the appropriate primary key and foreign keys.
 * Set the appropriate relationships between classes.